Asymptotic Spectral Efficiency of the Uplink in Spatially Distributed Wireless Networks With Multi-Antenna Base Stations: Abstract

 \section{Abstract}

-The spectral efficiency of a representative uplink (with appropriate normalization) in interference-limited, spatially-distributed wireless networks with hexagonal cells and linear Minimum-Mean-Square-Error estimation is found to converge to an asymptotic limit as the numbers of base-station antennas N and wireless nodes go to infinity.
-A simple approximation for the mean spectral efficiency is also found for systems with both hexagonal and random cells when transmit power budgets are large.
-It is found that for large N in the interference-limited regime, the mean spectral efficiency is primarily a function of the ratio of the product of N and the ratio of base-station to wireless node density, indicating that it is possible to scale such networks by linearly increasing the product of the number of base-station antennas and base-station density with wireless node density.
-This work is useful for designers of wireless systems with high inter-cell interference because it provides simple expressions for spectral efficiency as a function of tangible system parameters like base-station and wireless node densities, and number of antennas.
+The spectral efficiency of a representative uplink of a given length, in interference-limited, spatially-distributed wireless networks with hexagonal cells, simple power control, and multiantenna linear Minimum-Mean-Square-Error receivers is found to approach an asymptote as the numbers of base-station antennas N and wireless nodes go to infinity.
+An approximation for the area-averaged spectral efficiency of a representative link (averaged over the spatial base-station and mobile distributions), for Poisson distributed base stations, is also provided.
+For large N, in the interference-limited regime, the area-averaged spectral efficiency is primarily a function of the ratio of the product of N and the ratio of base-station to wireless-node densities, indicating that it is possible to scale such networks by linearly increasing the product of the number of base-station antennas and the relative density of base stations to wireless nodes, with wireless-node density.
+The results are useful for designers of wireless systems with high inter-cell interference because it provides simple expressions for spectral efficiency as a function of tangible system parameters like base-station and wireless-node densities, and number of antennas.
 These results were derived combining infinite random matrix theory and stochastic geometry.